intelligentplant/AppStoreConnect.Adapters/docs/tutorials/creating-an-adapter/05-Historical_Value_Queries.md

 }
 ```

-Next, we will implement the `IReadRawTagValues.ReadRawTagValues` method:
+Next, we will implement the `ReadRawTagValues` method:

 ```csharp
 public ChannelReader<TagValueQueryResult> ReadRawTagValues(